tweedegolf/embedded-workshop/lectures/mdbook/src/preface/setup.md

 <div class="read">

 # Setting up your environment
-Before we begin, though, you'll need to check your parts, install some software, and verify that everything works the way it should.
+Before we begin, you'll need to check your parts, install some software, and verify that everything works the way it should.
 ## Hardware
 You should have received the following parts: